lillyfae/CSE212-FP/linked_list.md

     def replace(self, old_value, new_value):
         """
-        Searrch for all instances of 'old_value' and replace the value to 'new_value'.
+        Search for all instances of     'old_value' and replace the value to 'new_value'.
         """
         current = self.head